PublicDataWorks/verdad/prompts/Stage_1_detection-prompt.md

 # Instructions

 Please analyze the attached audio clip for potential disinformation.
 Ignore any music content and focus on the spoken content.
-Use the provided heuristics to identify and flag any disinformation snippets. **Ensure that the `start_time` and `end_time` fields are determined with high accuracy**, as these values are critical for further processing in the pipeline.
+Use the provided heuristics to identify and flag any disinformation snippets. **Ensure that the `start_time`, `end_time` and `offset` fields are determined with high accuracy**, as these values are critical for further processing in the pipeline.